tolicodes/articles/wip/api-scraping.md

 I feel it is important to understand the Fundementals behind some of these concepts, so I decided to write this article for CodeMentor.

-If at any point you get stuck as to how
+If at any point you get stuck as to how code works, you can look in these two repos for a working example. `api-toolkit` is the base set of utilities that you will share across all your APIs.
+And `twitter-toolkit` is an example of how you would use this base set.

 API scraping has many challenges, but we will be focusing on what I believe are the major ones in this article.